Handling Exceptions and Errors

 Handling errors in iOS client apps

-Error handling in iOS depends on whether the request type is synchronous or asynchronous.
-If you call a method in the Akula iOS API asynchronously, you pass a delegate instance to the method to handle the results, and your delegate class defines the methods to handle success or failure.
+They way you handle errors in iOS apps differs between the type of request: synchronously or asynchronously.
+If you call a method in the Akula iOS API asynchronously, pass a delegate instance to the method to handle the results.
+Your delegate class defines the methods to handle a success and failure.
 For example, for the

 login:withCredentials:delegate: method, the delegate methods are defined by the AKSessionDelegate protocol and include the